White Wilderness 2012:

 Fitness requirements

 You should be prepared to walk 10-20 km per day in hilly to mountainous terrain with snow cover.
 On some routes, snow shoes may be required and will be provided.
 Don't worry if you haven't used them before, it's not difficult and you will be given instruction and time to practice.
-If you are a competent cross-country or alpine skier and have your own equipment, feel free to bring it along.

 Dates

-Week 1: 21 January - 27 January 2012 Places left: 2
+- Week 1: 18 January - 24 January 2025 Places left: 4

-Week 2: 28 January - 03 February 2012 Places left: 1
+- Week 2: 25 January - 31 January 2025 Places left: 5

-Week 3: 04 February - 10 February 2012 Places left: 2
+- Week 3: 1 February - 7 February 2025 Places left: 7

 Prices and booking

 The project is funded almost entirely by contributions from volunteers.
-To join the project for 1 week we ask for a contribution of €750, which includes 6 nights' accommodation, meals, equipment, training, lectures, field work and in-country transport.
-Stay for a second week and receive a 10% discount, take part for all three weeks and you'll get 20% off!
+To join the project for 1 week we ask for a contribution of €990, which includes 6 nights' accommodation, meals, equipment, training, lectures, field work and in-country transport.
+Stay for a second week and receive a 10% discount, take part for all three weeks and you'll get 15% off!
 If you are a student or work for a recognised wildlife charity or not-for-profit organisation, we may be able to offer discounted rates.
 Contact us for details.
 Places are limited, so we advise you to book early to avoid disappointment.

-To reserve a place, please complete the Booking & Consent Form and email it to us.
-We also require a non-refundable deposit of €300 per person which should be sent to our account by bank transfer: click here for details.
 After we receive your completed form and deposit payment we will confirm your booking and send you a Volunteer Information Pack with full details of the project and your role within it.
-We will then contact you around 8 weeks before you are due to join the project to request the balance of payment.
+We will then contact you around 2 months before you are due to join the project to request the balance of payment.

 Please note that we are a conservation charity with limited resouces to enter into lengthy correspondence and administration.
 If you would prefer to have individual support available before travelling to Slovakia, please consider making your booking online through our partner agency: Working Abroad.